 I have a soft spot for croquettes from all parts of the world, be it Italian rice croquettes or crabmeat croquettes from Japan.
 Every country seem to have a version of their own and my favourite is “Aloo Tikki”; the Indian version.
 It is a simple, slightly crispy potato – based croquette with spices that doesn’t involve any deep-frying process.

 It is also a very popular Indian street/stall dish.
-Indian moms also love to serve these with exotic mint chutney at high tea along with masala tea!
-It also goes very well with hot buns for breakfast on Sundays!
+We also love to serve these with exotic an mint chutney to guests along with masala chai.
+And it definitely is a sellout when served sandwiched in hot buns for breakfast on Sundays!

 I must also add that in any Punjabi household, aloo tikkis are literally welcomed by people of all ages & at anytime of the day!!